 When an SMSF owns an asset, it usually owns both the ‘legal’ and ‘beneficial’ interest.
 A trust is created when the ‘legal’ and ‘beneficial’ ownership is separated.
 A Declaration of Trust clearly establishes the relationship between legal owners and beneficial (real) owners of the asset.
 Legal owners act merely as Trustees for and on behalf of the beneficial (real) owners.
 A Declaration of Trust is suitable when SMSF Trustee has not yet purchased the asset, but intends that they will purchase the asset and will at all times hold the asset on trust for the Beneficiary (SMSF).
 This agreement declares that the true (beneficial) owner is the SMSF.

-When purchasing overseas properties, some countries don’t know what an SMSF is.
-As a result, the property can’t be registered under the name of the SMSF.
+When purchasing overseas properties, some countries aren’t familiar dealing with SMSFs.
+As a result, the property may not be able to be registered under the name of the SMSF.
 A Declaration of Trust can be established to confirm the title holder of property that is being held for the benefit of the SMSF.
 The property is placed in a trust, with a trustee overseeing the asset.
 We charge $950 to set up a Declaration of Trust.
 Please see our fee schedule for more details.
 To see our sample Declaration of Trust Deed, please download from here:

 For example, if the asset, such as an overseas bank account, is set up under the name of the Trustee and not the Fund, Trustees can sign a Statutory Declaration to affirm the SMSF has the ultimate ownership of the bank account.
 You can download some sample Statutory Declarations here :